All Episodes

 No reordering, no running out, no hassle.

-The best part, preferred customers always get the lowest price we offer.
+The best part, preferred customers always get the lowest price we offer, plus free shipping every single month.

 It just shows up your door right when you need it.

-Oh, hello you.
+Oh, hello, you.

-So if you're ready to save money, stick to your routine and take the guesswork out of it.
+So if you're ready to save money, stick to your routine and take the guesswork out of it, becoming a preferred customer is the best way to go.

-Sign up for the code Russell.
+Sign up with the code Russell.

 That's my name.

-For God's sake, hurry.
+For God's sake, Hurry.

 This offer's only available while supplies last.